-To begin this journey, I enrolled on an MA course in Photography at Falmouth University.
+To begin this journey, I enrolled in an MA course in Photography at Falmouth University in 2018.
 This gave me the opportunity and inspiration to develop both my technical skills and my visual language.
 I was inspired by innovative architects such as Zaha Hadid and Daniel Libeskind, finding myself searching for ways of capturing the emotional as well as the structural impact of their work.
-I also drew on the philosophy of Roland Barthes and Susan Sontag, as well as the documentary explorations of photographer Zed Nelson.

 Today my work is still very much focused on buildings, finding ways of using shape, contrast, layers, and juxtaposition to unlock fresh narratives that are inspired by some of the world’s most powerful architecture.